Blockchain as a global payment solution

 Faster settlement of Cross-border payments

-Currently to service cross-border transactions, financial institutions rely on multiple correspondent banks to provide access to global currency corridors.
+Currently, financial institutions rely on multiple correspondent banks to provide access to global currency corridors to service cross-border transactions.
 There is a lot of uncertainty in delivery and funds settlements with multiple potential points of failure and limited transaction visibility.
-This can result in frequent errors, longer transaction settlement time especially when parties are across different time zones.
+This can result in frequent errors and longer transaction settlement times, especially when parties are across different time zones.

-Adding to this, banks absorb significant costs in order to service global payments, such as payment processing, treasury operations, FX, liquidity and compliance.
+In addition, banks absorb significant costs to service global payments, such as payment processing, treasury operations, FX, liquidity and compliance.

 Reduction of Fraud

-Block-chain is explored as a fraud and risk compliance solution that addresses some of the most critical problems with current Anti Money Laundering procedures.
+Block-chain is a fraud and risk compliance solution that addresses some of the most critical problems with current anti-money laundering procedures.

 Reduce Complexity & Cost

-One of the main issues that blockchain can tackle is the high complexity of payments networks, due to the fragmentation of the financial industry itself, which makes it impractical for individual banks to deal directly with all other banks on the planet.
+One of the main issues that blockchain can tackle is the high complexity of payments networks due to the fragmentation of the financial industry, making it impractical for individual banks to deal directly with all other banks on the planet.

 Millions of dollars are spent each year reconciling ledgers between banks.
-Blockchain as a distributed ledger solution can handle the volume of transactions between the banks, and cost can be greatly reduced.
+Blockchain as a distributed ledger solution can handle the volume of transactions between the banks, and costs can be greatly reduced.

 Case studies of blockchain in Banking Industry